Mohammedvaraliya/Data-Structures-and-Algorithms/Backtracking/README.md

 Output: false
 ```

-**explanation**
+**Explanation**

 The problem can be solved using Depth-First Search (DFS) with backtracking.
 The idea is to start from each cell in the grid and explore all possible paths to check if the word can be formed.

 #### Steps

 Sure!
-Here's a detailed explanation of the solution for the Word Search problem, step by step, along with an analysis of its efficiency.
+Here's a detailed Explanation of the solution for the Word Search problem, step by step, along with an analysis of its efficiency.

 ### Problem Summary